MarioniLab/archive-simpleSingleCell/workflow.md

-Figure 21 suggests that the trend is fitted accurately to the technical variances.
+Figure 21 suggests that the trend is fitted accurately to the technical variances for each sex.
 Errors in fitting are negligible due to the precision of the variance estimates in a large dataset containing thousands of cells.
 The technical and total variances are also much smaller than those in the HSC dataset.
 This is due to the use of UMIs which reduces the noise caused by variable PCR amplification.